center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 report used is from Cisco Talos: `"Iranian APT MuddyWater targets Turkish users via malicious PDFs, executables"
 <https://blog.talosintelligence.com/2022/01/iranian-apt-muddywater-targets-turkey.html>`_.
-The corresponding attack flow can be found in :doc:`example_flows`.
+The corresponding "Muddy Water" Attack Flow can be found in :doc:`example_flows`.
+The "Muddy Water" Attack Flow has some additional details and depicts two variants of the Muddy Water beahvior.
+This section is based on the older variant of Muddy Water campaigns.

 **Initial Access**